umbraco/UmbracoDocs/13/umbraco-forms/developer/extending/README.md

 ### [Prevalue Source Types](adding-a-prevaluesourcetype.md)

 A prevalue source type connects to 3rd party storage to retrieve values.
 These values are used on fields supporting prevalues.
-The source fetches the collection.
+The source fetches the collection of values.

 ### [Workflow Types](adding-a-workflowtype.md)